Last Updated on March 10, 2021 by Julia Wilson

 - Bone marrow biopsy: For cats with nonregenerative anemia to determine why the bone marrow isn’t producing enough red blood cells as well as to check for cancers.

-- Coombs test (antiglobulin test or direct antibody test): To detect the presence of antibodies which can bind to the surface of red blood cells.
+- Coombs test (antiglobulin test or direct antibody test): To detect the presence of antibodies that can bind to the surface of red blood cells.

 - FIV and FeLV tests.